microsoft/powerbi-powershell/src/Modules/Admin/Commands.Admin/help/Get-PowerBIWorkspaceEncryptionStatus.md

 ## DESCRIPTION
 Retrieves the encryption status of datasets for a given workspace.
 Operates against all workspaces within a tenant (Organization scope) that is encrypted by customer owned key.

+The encryption status enumeration represents the following situation:

+* unknown - Unable to determine state due to dataset corruption.
+* notSupported - Encryption is not supported for this dataset.
+* inSyncWithWorkspace - Encryption is supported and is in sync with the encryption settings.
+* notInSyncWithWorkspace - Encryption is supported and not in sync with the encryption settings.

 Before you run this command, make sure you log in using Connect-PowerBIServiceAccount.
 This cmdlet requires the calling user to be a tenant administrator of the Power BI service.